julianh2o/reflowster.com/reflowsterresources/manual.markdown

 Setting up the Arduino IDE
 --------------------------
 First download and install the <a href="http://arduino.cc/en/main/software">Arduino IDE</a> from the Arduino website using the instructions provided.

+In some cases, you may need to install a USB driver to get your Reflowster to show up in the serial port menu.
+You'll find more information about this driver in the <a href="http://arduino.cc/en/Guide/ArduinoLeonardoMicro?from=Guide.ArduinoLeonardo">Arduino Leonardo guide</a>.

 Connect your Reflowster via USB and verify that it shows up under Tools &gt; Serial Port menu.
 The easiest way to do this is to check the menu while Reflowster isn’t plugged in and then check the menu when it is plugged in to verify that a new port shows up.
 (Note: The menu only updates if you close out of the entire menu; holding the menu open as you plug/unplug your Reflowster will not work)